 All expenses are covered by the program—students only bring money for souvenirs.

-It takes place in the summer following the student's graduation from high school during the University's 4-week June summer session block.
-UBMS pays all expenses for the selected Bridge students to enroll in up to six credit hours of university classes.
-These credits may then be transferred to the college of the student's choice for the regular fall term.
-As with the regular UBMS program, there is no cost to the students or their families, except for the investment of time and energy.
+The program runs during the University's 4-week June summer session block.
+UBMS covers all the costs for students to enroll in up to six credit hours of college classes, which can transfer to the college of the student's choice for the fall term.
+There is no cost to students or their families, just a commitment of time and effort.

 In addition to academic support and STEM-focused programming, UBMS at Northwest Missouri State University offers a wide range of enriching opportunities designed to support students' personal, academic, and professional growth: